How Does the Ritz-Carlton Card's $300 Annual Travel Credit Work? How Does the Ritz-Carlton Card's $300 Annual Travel Credit Work?

 Bonus Points

 Offers for The Ritz-Carlton™ Credit Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 The Ritz-Carlton™ Credit Card is no longer available to new cardholders.
-But, the premium travel card is still available to existing cardholders of a Marriott-branded Chase credit card via a product change.
-One of the marquis benefits of the Ritz-Carlton Card: a $300 annual travel credit.
+However, this premium travel card is still available to existing cardholders of a Marriott-branded credit card from Chase via a product change.
+And one of the marquis benefits is the Ritz-Carlton Card travel credit.

-• Annual Free Night Award up to a maximum value of 85,000 Marriott Bonvoy points.
-This certificate can now be topped off with up to 15,000 additional points.
+• Annual Free Night Award worth up to a maximum value of 85,000 Marriott Bonvoy points.
+You can add up to 15,000 additional Bonvoy points to any free night award.

-• A $300 annual travel credit to use for baggage fees, seat upgrades, access to your preferred airport lounge, and more.
+• $300 annual travel credit to use for baggage fees, seat upgrades, airport lounge memberships, and more.

-• Three club-level upgrades.
-Upgrade to The Ritz-Carlton Club level three times annually on paid stays of up to 7 nights.
+• Three upgrades to The Ritz-Carlton Club level annually on paid stays of up to seven nights.

-• A complimentary annual Priority Pass Select membership with access to over 1,300 airport lounges worldwide.
+• Complimentary annual Priority Pass Select membership with access to over 1,300 airport lounges worldwide.

 • Complimentary Marriott Bonvoy Gold Elite status and 15 Elite Night Credits per year to help you progress to higher levels of Marriott Bonvoy status.
-Plus, you can spend your way to Platinum Elite status if you spend $75,000 annually on your card.
+Plus, you can spend your way to Platinum Elite status by making $75,000 of annual purchases on your card.

-• A $100 statement credit when you use your card to pay a Global Entry application fee.
+• A $100 statement credit when you use your card to pay a Global Entry application fee every four years.
 You'll also be eligible to receive TSA PreCheck privileges if you are approved.

 • Primary auto rental insurance, trip delay/cancellation/interruption insurance, and many other travel protection benefits.